protocol/research-website/content/posts/202011-want-message-inspect/index.md

 Additionally, **we were able to minimize the overhead of bitswap messages**.
 We modified the Bitswap first turn flood mechanism to only send WANT message to the peers we believe to have the CID, if we happen to have any.
 Given our assumption, the recipient of the WANT message will have the content and immediately transfers the corresponding block, saving precious bandwidth from all the other nodes.
 If, on the other hand, the node doesn't have the content anymore, Bitswap falls back to its normal operation (broadcasting WANT messages until a provider with the content is found).

-This new scheme showed promising results, reducing in one RTT the time required to discover and transfer popular content (previously requested by other nodes in the network), and reducing the amount of messages exchanged in the network by up to 75%.
+This new scheme showed promising results, reducing by one RTT the time required to discover and transfer popular content (previously requested by other nodes in the network), and reducing the amount of messages exchanged in the network by up to 75%.

 ## The methodology